Broward Sheriff Struck by Pickup Truck in Davie

 The Sheriff was fortunate to only suffer minor injuries in this accident; most pedestrians are not as lucky.
 Pedestrian accidents can cause serious injuries due to the lack of protection pedestrians have against vehicles.

-If you or someone you love was injured or killed in a pedestrian accident, contact our Davie auto accident lawyers for help getting the justice and compensation you deserve.
+If you or someone you love was injured or killed in a pedestrian accident, contact our Plantation auto accident lawyers for help getting the justice and compensation you deserve.